 9) Entry verification –

 Following sample analysis (ammonium, nitrate/nitrite, orthophosphate, chloride, sulfate), data files are transferred directly from analytical instruments to desktop computers.
 Reports are generated as Excel spreadsheets and verified by reserve staff.
-Data are examined for completeness, consistency and outliers.
+Data are examined for completeness, consistency, and outliers.
 Suspect data are flagged, and if possible, samples are analyzed a second time.

 For chlorophyll a and phaeophytin data, raw fluorescence data are entered by hand into spreadsheets that have been established to perform necessary calculations.
-Entered data are checked twice for errors and calculated values are examined for completeness, consistency and outliers.
+Entered data are checked twice for errors and calculated values are examined for completeness, consistency, and outliers.

-Laboratory data are then assigned an ID and imported into an Access database.
-Field data are entered directly into Access with a corresponding sample ID.
-The field and laboratory data for the four sites described here are then queried out of Access, imported into Excel, reformatted and pre-processed.

 Nutrient data are entered into a Microsoft Excel worksheet and processed using the NutrientQAQC Excel macro.
 The NutrientQAQC macro sets up the data worksheet, metadata worksheets, and MDL worksheet; adds chosen parameters and facilitates data entry; allows the user to set the number of significant figures to be reported for each parameter and rounds using banker’s rounding rules; allows the user to input MDL values and then automatically flags/codes measured values below MDL and inserts the MDL; calculates parameters chosen by the user and automatically flags/codes for component values below MDL, negative calculated values, and missing data; allows the user to apply QAQC flags and codes to the data; produces summary statistics; graphs selected parameters for review; and exports the resulting data file to the CDMO for tertiary QAQC and assimilation into the CDMO’s authoritative online database.

-The research coordinator, assistant, and SWMP technician are responsible for QA/QC of the data
+The research coordinator, assistant, and SWMP technician are responsible for QA/QC of the data.

 10) Parameter titles and variable names by category –